 Lastly, your insurance may be responsible for a rear ended car accident settlement.
 Many drivers chose to include coverage for uninsured drivers in their auto policies.
 If the at-fault driver doesn’t have the money to pay a rear ended car accident settlement, you could use this part of your policy to cover the costs.

-If you or anyone you know has been in an accident and needs help getting the highest rear ended car accident settlement possible, find a local Providence car accident attorney today.
+If you or anyone you know has been in an accident and needs help getting the highest rear ended car accident settlement possible, call Rhode Island Car Accident Attorney Michael Campopiano, your local Providence car accident attorney today.